As a JET participant in Saga, you can be pretty sure that there will be ample things to keep you busy and connected to your fellow JETs.

-What: A tour around the main sites and attractions in Arita to showcase the city’s history of pottery and porcelain.
-Usually includes a visit to Arita’s shrine with its porcelain torii gate, a tour around the old back streets of the pottery district, a visit to a working kiln, a delicious traditional Japanese lunch, and an opportunity to paint your own piece of porcelain.
+What: A tour around the main sites and attractions in Arita to showcase the town’s history of pottery and porcelain.
+Usually includes a visit to Arita’s Touzan shrine with its porcelain torii gate, a tour around the old back streets of the pottery district, a visit to a working kiln, a delicious traditional Japanese lunch, and an opportunity to paint your own piece of porcelain.

 The tour is organised and promoted by the Tourist Division in Arita and is run by the local Arita CIR (in English).
 It is mainly JETs who attend this event, although it is open to other participants as well.
 Be sure to like the “Discover Arita” Facebook.

 What: A pub quiz event where teams of JETs plus friends compete to answer trivia questions and win prizes.
-Usually organised by the Karatsu JETs or AJET rep.
+Usually organised by the Karatsu JETs or AJET Rep.

 Where: For the past couple of years, has been held at Lagoon Bar in Karatsu, very close to the station.
 They have a nomihoudai deal and have Costco-style pizzas and other food available for purchase.